jweinst1/Pages/README.md

 ### Development

-`Pages` is a prototype that will be developed into a full story-generator with an input language, making it highly scalable and useful for educaitonal purposes.
+`Pages` is a prototype that will be developed into a full story-generator with an input language, making it highly scalable and useful for educational purposes.